AgenttiX/agenttix.github.io/it/virtualization.md

   - High-performance network and storage, but this requires installation of custom drivers during Windows installation for Windows clients
   - With virt-manager the learning curve is not too high
+    - However, using ZFS is highly recommended for a server, and understanding it will take time.
   - TPM support
 - Hyper-V
   - The latest Hyper-V Server is no longer available for free.
 2019 is the last free version.